Red-billed leiothrix: Diet

-This bird feeds on animal matter.
-It eats fruits such as strawberries, ripened papaya, guavas and also various species of Diptera, Mollusca, Lepidoptera, and Hymenoptera.
-Its food is usually gathered from foliage and dead wood and it usually searches for food in lower strata of vegetation.
+It eats invertebrates including various species of insects (including Diptera, Lepidoptera, Hymenoptera), spiders, millipedes, and molluscs; and fruit such as strawberries, ripened papaya, guava, and seeds, including grass seeds.
+Its food is usually gathered from foliage and dead wood and it usually searches for food in lower strata of vegetation below 3 m above ground level, but also flycatches for flying insects and picks insects off foliage higher up in trees.

 Breeding

-The leiothrix can usually be found in a group of about ten to thirty birds during the non-breeding season; however, during the breeding season the birds break off into pairs and become territorial.
+The leiothrix can usually be found in a group of about 10–30 birds during the non-breeding season; however, during the breeding season the birds break off into pairs and become territorial.
 These birds have a song which consists of short powerful notes that are repeated continuously throughout the year but it is more persistent during the breeding season.
 This period usually lasts from early April until September and they are usually found around well watered areas.
 The males sing long complex songs with a wide array of syllables to attempt to attract the female.

 The leiothrix is an open cup nester.
-The nests of the red-billed leiothrix are composed of dry leaves, moss and lichen; however, they are not well hidden because concealment isn't really a primary factor when determining a nest site.
-Several nests are found between April and June and are placed within ten feet of the ground.
+The nests of the red-billed leiothrix are composed of dry leaves, moss and lichen; however, they are not well hidden because concealment is not really a primary factor when determining a nest site.
+Nests are found between April and June and are placed within 3 m of the ground.
 Dense vegetation provides the shrub nesting species protection against predators.

-The eggs of the leiothrix are found in clutches of two to four eggs with an average of three.
+The eggs are laid in clutches of three to five eggs with an average of 3.4.
 They are broad and blunt in shape with some gloss on the outside and they also have a pale blue colour and red like brown spots that encircle the larger end of the eggs.
 The newly hatched birds have bright red skin and a rich orange red gape.